 If an owner of a well plans to transfer or change ownership, the Commission must be informed in writing of the proposed change including the well location, date, name, phone number, and address.
 The new owner will need to obtain a new bond to replace the existing bond unless a blanket bond was on file for the new owner.
 Failure to submit a new bond results in the initial owner assuming future liability for the well.

 The premium that you pay for an Arizona Oil and Gas Well Performance Surety Bond is dependent on credit and the number of wells.
+Our rates start at $100 for bond amounts $10,000 and under with good credit.
+Bond amounts over $10,000 start at 1% of the bond amount with good credit.
+Contact our Surety Bond Specialists for a free quote.
 For bond amounts over $50,000, personal and business financial statements may be required.

 Operators that plan to drill an oil or gas well must first obtain a lease from the mineral owner.
 The lease gives the operator the authority to perform well related duties including exploration, drilling, disposing, etc.